-- (i) "Instructing Officer" means a Qualified Instructing Officer of the Office of the PCPD from whom a practising barrister has accepted instructions for Direct Access work in accordance with the Direct Access Rules: - (ii) "Office of the PCPD" shall mean the office by the name of the Privacy Commissioner for Personal Data established under section 5 of the Personal Data (Privacy) Ordinance (Cap.
-486); and - (iii) "Qualified Instructing Officer of the Office of the PCPD" means any of the following staff of the Office of the PCPD:- - (a) Privacy Commissioner for Personal Data; - (b) Deputy Privacy Commissioner for Personal Data; - (c) Chief Legal Counsel; - (d) Senior Legal Counsel; - (e) Legal Counsel;

-(f) Chief Personal Data Officer.
+- (i) "Instructing Officer" means a Qualified Instructing Officer of the Office of the PCPD from whom a practising barrister has accepted instructions for Direct Access work in accordance with the Direct Access Rules; - (ii) "Office of the PCPD" shall mean the office by the name of the Privacy Commissioner for Personal Data established under section 5 of the Personal Data (Privacy) Ordinance (Cap.
+486); and - (iii) "Qualified Instructing Officer of the Office of the PCPD" means any of the following staff of the Office of the PCPD:- - (a) Privacy Commissioner for Personal Data; - (b) Deputy Privacy Commissioner for Personal Data; - (c) Assistant Privacy Commissioner for Personal Data; - (d) Chief Legal Counsel; - (e) Senior Legal Counsel; - (f) Legal Counsel; - (g) Chief Personal Data Officer.